jlparkI/AntPack/docs/numbering_background.rst

-In initial testing on about 1600 chains from PDB (see the links at the github repo for more), AntPack is > 50x faster than ANARCI and > 25x faster than AbRSA, taking 0.5 seconds to align the same number of sequences that take > 35 seconds on ANARCI.
-If you know what chain type you're dealing with (e.g. heavy or light), it's > 100x faster than ANARCI.
+In initial testing on about 1600 chains from PDB (see the links at the github repo for more), AntPack is > 50x faster than ANARCI and > 25x faster than AbRSA, taking < 0.4 seconds to align the same number of sequences that take > 35 seconds on ANARCI.

 ``SingleChainAnnotator`` and ``PairedChainAnnotator`` contain functionality for numbering sequences that likely contain a single chain (heavy or light) or